 Join the groundswell of lawyers fighting to protect due process.

 Lawyers employed in the Unaccompanied Children Program provide free representation to break this cycle of injustice.
-If you feel called to do something in this moment of heightened attacks on immigrant rights, there’s an organization in your city who needs a lawyer like you to fight to protect due process.
-Explore our provider map to get involved.
+If you feel called to do something in this moment of heightened attacks on immigrant rights, there’s an organization in your city that needs a lawyer like you to fight to protect due process.
+Explore our provider map to get involved or sign up for our newsletter to receive monthly job roundups.

 Why we need lawyers like you: